What is accountability and what are the benefits?

 Where to begin?

 But how can I know that I am accountable for the right tasks?
-I started this blog telling you about the importance of being accountable to the outcome because it is having clarity on the prize what will determine all the tasks that need to take place.
+I started this blog telling you about the importance of being accountable to the outcome because it is having clarity on the prize that will determine all the tasks that need to take place.
 Below, I describe for you a short process to sort shallow work from meaningful work, and it’s been very valuable to use it with my success partner:

-- What can you do this week that at the end of the week will deserve real celebration?
+- What can you do this week that at the end of the week will deserve a real celebration?

 - If you don’t have that moment, ask yourself what is going on that is holding you back?

 - Are we being reasonable with our expectations?